Internet Glossary, Definitions, Telecom Terms, and Resources

 Moving Pictures Experts Group (MPEG) - A committee formed by the ISO to set standards for digital compression of full-motion video.
 Also stands for the digital compression standard created by this committee.

-MPEG-1 - An international standard for the digital compression of VHS-quality, full-motion video.
+MPEG-1 - Version One is an international standard for the digital compression of VHS-quality, full-motion video.

-MPEG-2 - An international standard for the digital compression of broadcast-quality, full-motion video.
+MPEG-2 - Version Two is an international standard for the digital compression of broadcast-quality, full-motion video.

-MPEG-3 - An international standard for the digital compression of broadcast-quality, audio.
+MPEG-3 - Version Three is an international standard for the digital compression of broadcast-quality, audio.

-Multicast - The transmission of information over the Internet to two or more users at the same time.
+Multicast - The transmission of information over the Internet to two or more machine users simultaneously.

 Multiplexing - Transmitting multiple signals over a single communications line or computer channel.
 The two common multiplexing techniques are frequency division multiplexing, which separates signals by modulating the data onto different carrier frequencies, and time division multiplexing, which separates signals by interleaving bits one after the other.